Accountable Care Organizations (ACO)

 What is an ACO?

 ACOs are groups of doctors, hospitals, and other health care providers, who come together voluntarily to give coordinated high-quality care to their Medicare patients who are assigned by CMS.
+ACO models dictate how care coordination is provided and reimbursement received.
 The goal of coordinated care is to ensure that patients get the right care at the right time, while avoiding unnecessary duplication of services and preventing medical errors.
-Within the Medicare program, when an ACO succeeds both in delivering high-quality care and spending health care dollars more wisely, the ACO will share in the savings it achieves.
-There are other payer ACO models as well, but this page will focus on Medicare ACOs.
+Within the Medicare program, when an ACO succeeds in delivering high-quality care and spending health care dollars more wisely, the ACO will share in the savings it achieves.
+There are other payer ACO models as well, but this page will focus on

 Where can I learn more about ACOs?